Duke-GCB/informatics-support-youlab/README.md

 - Some past attempts to use cluster yielded differing results, group may not have confidence
 - Unknown if version control is used
 - Questions about how to access cluster or other resources
+- Researchers present are not acquring/analzying human subject data

 ## Informatics support opportunities